rchartra/NcCut/docs/source/contribution.rst

 --------------------------

 * Refer to the `Kivy documentation <https://kivy.org/doc/stable/guide/widgets.html>`_.
 The Kivy python library is the backbone for all UI related aspects of this app, therefore knowing how it works and how to use it is essential for making any additions or changes.
 * Read through the :doc:`nccut`.
-This will give you an understanding of the widget tree structure and then you can use the code for the **Transect** and **Transect Marker** tools as examples for how to structure your tool to work with the GUI.
+This will give you an understanding of the widget tree structure and then you can use the code for the **Transec Chaint** and **Transect Marker** tools as examples for how to structure your tool to work with the GUI.

     * In summary, the Homescreen object serves as the root.
 The root creates the FileDisplay object with the correct image to display.
 The FileDisplay object then manages setting changes and the tools.
 The tools are added as children of the FileDisplay object.
 The tools add a **Plot** button to the sidebar which calls for a PlotPopup object which allows the user to view and save their data.

-* To add a button for your tool in the sidebar edit the `nccut.kv <https://github.com/rchartra/NcCut/blob/master/src/NcCut/nccut.kv>`_ file and follow the example of the current tools.
+* To add a button for your tool in the sidebar edit the `nccut.kv <https://github.com/rchartra/NcCut/blob/main/src/NcCut/nccut.kv>`_ file and follow the example of the current tools.
 * You should pass a reference to the home screen to your tool class upon creation.
 The home screen is the root of the widget tree, so doing this will allow you to access the rest of the widget tree.
 * The home screen has a reference to the active :py:func:`nccut.filedisplay.FileDisplay` object.
 This is what holds the loaded image and tools when they are created.
 You should add your tools as children to this object via the :py:func:`nccut.filedisplay.FileDisplay.manage_tool()` method.
 * You can access the loaded data as well as the user selected configurations in the :py:func:`nccut.filedisplay.FileDisplay.config` attribute.